suryanshchauhan/HigherLowerGame/README.md

 <body>
     <h1>Higher or Lower Game</h1>
-    <p>This is a simple command-line game where the player has to guess which of two given options has more followers on
+    <p>This is a simple command-line game in Python where the player has to guess which of two given options has more followers on
         social media.
 The game is based on comparing the follower counts of two celebrities or popular accounts.
 The player's goal is to make a streak of correct guesses.
 The game continues until the player makes a wrong guess.</p>

     <h2>Getting Started</h2>

     <p>These instructions will help you set up the game on your local machine.</p>

     <h3>Prerequisites</h3>